frumania/aws-alexa-hana-playground/0. Getting Started/README.md

 $ git push origin master
 ```

-This concludes this section, you can now proceed!
+This concludes the section, you can now proceed!